Infopisteprojekti/infopiste/documentation/frontend.md

 ## Docker

-The frontend can also be ran with Docker.
+The frontend can also be run with Docker.
 The [docker-compose.yaml](../docker-compose.yaml) present at the root of the project builds the frontend using the frontend's `Dockerfile`, and then maps it to port 3000.
 To run the file, execute the following command:

 `$ docker compose up`